 No, developmental delay is different to Global Developmental Delay (GDD).
 GDD is a disability that is diagnosed by health professionals, whereas developmental delay is not a disability or a diagnosis.

 For information about GDD please refer to the NDIS Operational Guidelines.

 Who to contact?

-Family/carers can contact their local Early Childhood Partner for more information.
+Family or carers can contact their local Early Childhood partner for more information.

-In areas where an Early Childhood Partner is not available, family/carers can contact their local NDIS Office or call 1800 800 110.
+In areas where an Early Childhood partner is not available, family or carers can contact their local NDIS office or call 1800 800 110.